SergioLozano/sergiolozano.github.io/_pages/whyme.md

 layout: page
 permalink: /whyme/
 title: Why Me?
-description: This page explains my positioning as a product marketing professional, highlighting how my broad capabilities and deep specialization can drive significant commercial results for your organization
+description: Market yourself to anything else.
+This page explains my positioning as a product marketing professional, highlighting how my broad capabilities and deep specialization can drive significant commercial results for your organization
 nav: false
 nav_order: 6
 ---